AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 #### 2. Full Decompression Speed Comparison
 This chart compares the time required to decompress the **entire file**.

-TO BE RECALCULATED AGAIN AFTER STANDARD DECOMPRESSION OPTIMIZATION.
+TO BE RECALCULATED AGAIN AFTER INCLUDING THE SAME OPTIMIZED DECOMPRESSION ADDED TO THE STANDARD VERSION.

 > **⚡ Important:** The chart above refers to *Full Decompression*.
 If you use the `--rows` parameter to extract specific ranges, **the operation is near-instantaneous** regardless of the file size, as it only processes the relevant chunk.